munem09/ensf400-demo-Group24/workflow_documentation.md

 ## *8. Next Steps & Best Practices*
 - Continue using feature branches to avoid direct commits to main.
-- Automate testing in *GitHub Actions* to prevent breaking changes.
 - Ensure all members contribute code and documentation to show collaboration.
 - Keep Docker images *updated and optimized* for future builds.